smart-on-fhir/cumulus-aggregator/docs/dashboard-api.md

+---
+title: Dashboard API
+parent: Aggregator
+nav_order: 10
+# audience: programmers; highly technical
+# type: reference
+---

-# Dashboard chart API definition spec
+# Dashboard API

+You can download the full [Aggregator's OpenAPI spec](dashboard_api.prod.yaml), but some APIs will also be discussed in more detail below.

+## Chart Data

-This document describes the customer implementation of the Cumulus dashboard's API for recieving chart data for display in the chart builder, which the aggregator re-implements as a lambda building Athena queries.
+This is the customer implementation of the Dashboard's API for receiving chart data, which the Aggregator re-implements as a lambda building Athena queries.

 ### endpoint
 `/chart_data/{subscription_name}`